jordgubben/la-femme-rouge/README.md

  - Hide data slots in node windows (like for flow links)
  - Snap flow link lines to resized node windows (like for data links)
  - Various other UI tweaks
- - Editor should not depend on GLFW (currently only uses it to get cursor position)
  - Automated tests (where it makes most sense)

 ## In the wild